 The Unit services and programs offered are either face-to-face and virtually consulted to the students especially to the Supreme Students Council, College Student Councils, Peer Facilitators, and significant student organizations officers.

 Example:

-Firs Year students and Parents Orientations, Leadership Trainings and other related officestudents' activities
+• Firs Year students and Parents Orientations, Leadership Trainings and other related officestudents' activities a.
+Listing, observing and communication skills

 Senior Counselors and Associate Guidance Counselors skills in Consultation